What is the structure of the Pediatric Cardiology Fellowship at UConn Health/Connecticut Children’s?

 What is the application process?

-The UConn Health Pediatric Cardiology Fellowship program participates in the Match.
-Applications are submitted through ERAS beginning on July 1.
-The deadline for submitting applications is October 1.
+The UConn Health Pediatric Cardiology Fellowship program participates in the NRMP Match.
+Applications are submitted through ERAS and are subject to ERAS deadlines.

-We select our applicants based on several criteria.
-We consider both past academic and professional performance as well as demonstrated interest in cardiology and scholarly interests that align with areas of focus in our division.
-Interviews are offered and scheduled through ERAS from September through October.
-Along with an individual’s application, their interview also plays a significant role in the decision-making process.
+We select our applicants based on many criteria.
+We consider both academic and professional performance as well as demonstrated interest in cardiology and scholarly interests that align with areas of focus in our division.
+Along with an individual’s application, their interviews also play a significant role in the decision-making process.
+Interviews are offered and scheduled through Thalamus.

 Does the program offer Master Degree opportunities?